z-shell/zredis/README.md

 ```

 To disable the cache, pass `-z` ("zero-cache") option to ztie.

+# News
+* 2018-01-09
+  - New option to `ztie`: `-S`, which used in conjunction with `-L` (lazy binding) causes database connection
+    to be defered until first use of variable.
+Standard lazy binding means: key isn't required to exist.

+* 2018-01-08
+  - New option to `ztie`: `-D`, which causes mapped database key to be deleted on `unset` of the tied
+    variable.
+Up to this moment this behavior was the default.

 ## Mapping Of Redis Types To Zsh Data Structures
 ### Database string keys -> Zsh hash